Deniz-Eren/workspace/dev/README.md

 ### Step 4 (Optional)

-Once your personal/private licensed software are installed and ready, stop the _podman-compose_ container instance:
+Once your personal/private licensed software are installed and ready, stop the _podman compose_ container instance:

     cd <repository-home-path>/workspace/dev
-    podman-compose stop
+    podman compose stop

 IMPORTANT!
-Be sure NOT to use _down_ with podman-compose, just use _stop_ as shown above.
+Be sure NOT to use _down_ with podman compose, just use _stop_ as shown above.
 Using _down_ will delete the created container named _workspace_.

 Next commit the container _workspace_ to your local Podman image registry: